stefaleon/Vidly/README.md

 ```

-* In the *Details* action, we must also replace the *GetCustomers* method and get the customers from the database by use of the dbContext.
+* In the *Details* action, we must also replace the *GetCustomers* method and get the selected customer from the database by use of the dbContext.

 ```
     public ActionResult Details(int id)